|Country Number (54?)||1980||SECOND WAVE|

 From 9 November to 14 December 1983 the same seven "Italian" Doctor Who serials aired on another station based in Italy; however since that station had originated in Monaco, we have covered those broadcasts on a separate profile for that country.

 During 1992 and 1993 the north-eastern, Trento-based terrestrial channel Teleadige (named after the river Adige), aired BBC programming via satellite.
-We think this may have been a relayed feed from the BBC's World Service Television service (later known as BBC Prime), in which case these episodes would have been the 1992 BBC2 repeat of The Daemons.
+We think this may have been a relayed feed from the BBC World Service Television Europe service (later known as BBC Prime).

 The extended timeslot (nearly two hours) suggests these were omnibus editions, but this might be down to the listings not printing every programme.